Mary's Prayer: Cover versions

-In 1996 "Mary's Prayer" was remade by the Scottish Eurodance outfit DC Project, and the release was supported by a UK-wide tour.
+In 1996, "Mary's Prayer" was remade by the Scottish Eurodance outfit DC Project, and the release was supported by a UK-wide tour.
 It went on to gain international success, reaching number one on the charts in a number of countries including Brazil.
 The lead track on the release was the "FM Edit", produced by Brian Rawling.

 A remake of "Mary's Prayer" by BBMak served as the B-side of their 2000 top 10 UK hit "Still on Your Side".
-The song has also been remade by Jason Donovan, his version appearing on his 2010 album Soundtrack of the 80s.
+The song has also been covered by Jason Donovan, his version appearing on his 2010 album Soundtrack of the 80s.

 The Jeremy Days' Dirk Darmstädter covered the song in 2022.

 In popular culture

 "Mary's Prayer" was featured in the 1998 hit film There's Something About Mary.

 The 2019 film Blinded by the Light also features the song.